OpenRiak/riak_kv/docs/QueryAPI.md

     }
 ```

 The filter does not need to qualify the date of birth, as this is already qualified by the range.
-However, it needs to check that the Primary Family Name is as expected `($fn = :qfn)` and that the query given name is in the list of given names produced `(:gqn IN $gn)`.
+However, it needs to check that the current Family Name is as expected `($fn = :qfn)` and that the query given name is in the list of given names produced `(:gqn IN $gn)`.

 Note that, in this particular case, there would be a significant performance improvement by rewriting the query as: